With so many hotels on the Las Vegas strip, it can be overwhelming to decide where to stay.

 I also slept well thanks to the memory foam mattress.

-The air purification system was nice to have, especially after having to walk through the smoky casino floors.
+The air purification system was nice to have, especially after having to walk through the smoky casino floors along the Las Vegas strip.

 I couldn’t figure out the circadian lighting system so that it was on autopilot, but it was fun to try the different modes – especially the party mode, which emits a purply-pink bright light.